All Episodes

 So let me share with you what I've brought to the table.

-I think the timing of this was for him to go ahead and spread his wings and get out there and spend some time with the new bride and maybe on a couple of golf courses, who knows?
+I was asking HR and the gang at headquarters that with this week, I guess week plus two days, absence by Rush, I think the timing of this was for him to go ahead and spread his wings and get out there and spend some time with the new bride and maybe on a couple of golf courses.

-Uh I am probably the final fill-in host between now and election day, so no pressure.
+I am probably the final fill-in host between now and Election Day, so no pressure.

 It's called being Clarence Thomas's wife.

-In fact, I'll share with you this this enormous narrative is that in fact, let me paint it this way.
+In fact, I'll share with you this enormous narrative: in fact, let me paint it this way.

 This regime had been in power for a scant three months.

-Um Mark Meckler in particular said, uh this thing is totally catching fire, and we don't even really know what we're doing.
+Mark Meckler in particular said, This thing is totally catching fire, and we don't even really know what we're doing.

-Uh all we know is that that something is resonating.
+All we know is that something is resonating.

-And so they got their organizational act together very quickly, so that on April 15th of last year, there were all kinds of events all over the country as people were already recoiling at what uh the Obama regime was doing to us.
+And so they got their organizational act together very quickly so that on April 15th of last year, there were all kinds of events all over the country as people were already recoiling at what the Obama regime was doing to us.

 It took eight years for people to get tired of Bush.